ivannikovaleksej10/proBaws.js/README.md

 Probaws — JavaScript plugin which allows you to add a dynamic progress bar to the page, which changes when the page is scrolled.

 *   Lightweight javascript — 328b minified and 411b not minified version

+*   Lightweight css — 82b minified and 118b not minified version

 *   Easy to use